PiSupply/PaPiRus/README.md

 # Demo of getting temperature from LM75
 papirus-temp

-# Demo showing depdency of update rate on temperature
+# Demo showing dependency of update rate on temperature
 papirus-radar

 # Display text filling the width of the display